NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_tools/auto_generation.md

-# Auto-Generation of component structs
+# Auto-Generation of Component Structs

-InfrastructureSystems provides a mechanism to auto-generate Julia files containing structs and field accessor functions from JSON descriptors.
+`InfrastructureSystems.jl` provides a mechanism to auto-generate Julia files containing structs and field accessor functions from JSON descriptors.
 Here are reasons to consider using this approach: